Reejig Blog

 Here are five brutal truths from a raw and practical conversation between Siobhan Savage (CEO of Reejig) and Brian Hackett (Founder of The Learning Forum).

-1. Workforce leaders aren't leading AI strategy, and it shows
+1. Workforce leaders aren't leading AI strategy.
+It shows.

 The problem: Most AI initiatives are driven by tech and ops teams.
 Workforce leaders aren't even in the room.